NITCbase/nitcbase.github.io/docs/Design/B+ Tree Layer.md

     HeadInfo leftBlkHeader, rightBlkHeader;
     // get the headers of left block and right block using BlockBuffer::getHeader()

+    // set rightBlkHeader with the following values
-    // update number of entries in rightBlkHeader as (MAX_KEYS_INTERNAL)/2 = 50,
+    // - number of entries = (MAX_KEYS_INTERNAL)/2 = 50
-    // pblock as the pblock of leftBlk
+    // - pblock = pblock of leftBlk
     // and update the header of rightBlk using BlockBuffer::setHeader()

+    // set leftBlkHeader with the following values
-    // update number of entries in leftBlkHeader as (MAX_KEYS_INTERNAL)/2 = 50,
+    // - number of entries = (MAX_KEYS_INTERNAL)/2 = 50
+    // - rblock = rightBlkNum
-    // rblock as rightBlkNum and update the header using BlockBuffer::setHeader()
+    // and update the header using BlockBuffer::setHeader()

     /*
     - set the first 50 entries of leftBlk = index 0 to 49 of internalEntries